Qubit02/BrainTrace/README.md

        return all_nodes, all_edges
    ```

-3. Node & Edge Generation:
+3. **Node & Edge Generation**:
    From each chunk, extract concepts (nodes) and relations (edges), such as Cause→Effect, Part→Whole, Concept→Example.
 For evidence and traceability, we attach original sentences to each node as `original_sentences`.

    ```python
    # backend/services/ollama_service.py (excerpt)